 Keto Poop: About the Keto Diet and Digestion

-The Keto Diet can do wonders but be prepared for some hiccups Let’s be clear: the Keto diet is not a piece of cake.
+The Keto Diet can do wonders but be prepared for some hiccups.
+Let’s be clear: the Keto diet is not a piece of cake.
 It’s not as quick, easy, and convenient as many people make it out to be.
 It sure has great benefits, but it does have its baggage.
 The keto diet can upset your digestive system.
 The good news is that this lasts only a short time.

 Still, suffering through loose stools or diarrhea can be a hassle.
 Both could be temporary effects of switching to a Keto diet.
 It’s a good idea to focus on the rewards keto brings to the table as your stomach and digestive tract get used to your new meal plans.

-Don’t be all that shocked if you have to visit the bathroom or sit on the toilet more often or far longer than you’d like after you switch to this diet.
+Don’t be shocked if you have to visit the bathroom or sit on the toilet more often or far longer than you’d like after you switch to this diet.
 Dietitians and weight loss experts call this keto poop.
 Fortunately, there’s a lot you could do about it.

 Here’s How You Should Tackle Keto Constipation Problems

 You should also increase the fiber and mineral content of your meals.
 Try eating more vegetables like broccoli, cabbage, cauliflower, collard, kale, and fennel.
 Including berries such as strawberries, blackberries, and strawberries can help.
-Not only are these tasty low-carb alternatives, but they are also packed with nutrients.
+Not only are these tasty low-carb alternatives but they are also packed with nutrients.

 Another solution to constipated keto poop is to take mineral supplements.
 If the problem persists, you should look into taking mineral supplements like magnesium citrate or glycinate, but make sure you don’t overdo it.
 Taking excessive supplements can lead to purging.